jborden/jborden.github.io/_posts/2017-05-15-using-lacinia.md

          :headers {"Content-Type" "application/json"}
          :body (json/write-str result)}))))
 ```

+***edit***: *In this case, the "cache" is of limited use as it is being reset on each request.
+It only provides the authorization key to the data resolvers that require it.
+See the  [boardgamegeek-graphql-proxy](https://github.com/hlship/boardgamegeek-graphql-proxy/tree/master/src/bgg_graphql_proxy) repository for an example of in-memory caching.*

 The vars and query are extracted from the request, the result is computed by the lacinia **execute** fn using the schema and returned as a JSON response.
 The code for **extract-map** looks like this: